temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 You can call your Next.js API with `curl`, but that's not the idea user interface.
 You'll use React components with Next.js to make a request to the API you just created to create the one-click buy experience.

-To call the API Route from the Next.js frontend, you'll use the `fetch` API to make a request o the `/api/startbuy` method using a similar payload when you click a button.
+To call the API Route from the Next.js frontend, you'll use the `fetch` API to make a request to the `/api/startbuy` method using a similar payload when you click a button.

 Build out the front-end user interface.
 Open `app/page.tsx` and remove the contents of the file that the project generator created.
 Then at the top, add the following code to add directives and import the necessary libraries: